What Is The Name Of Al2s3

 Safe Handling and Storage

 Aluminum sulfide reacts with moisture in the air to produce toxic hydrogen sulfide gas.
-Therefore, it is crucial to handle and store it properly.
+That's why, it is crucial to handle and store it properly.
 Here are some essential tips:

 1. Store in a dry environment: Keep aluminum sulfide in a tightly sealed container in a dry, well-ventilated area.
 Avoid exposure to humidity or water.